 I made this kit because I’ve seen firsthand how a strong resume can change lives.

 As we discussed, 97% of candidates don't get interviews — and I hope this resource can significantly improve your odds of being part of the 3%.

 There are three stages of the interview:

 Phase 2: Execution and Product Sense Technical Interviews

 Phase 3: "Onsite" Loop (will be VC because of COVID) - Execution, Product Sense and Leadership and Drive

 The good thing about the RPM interview process is that there are many resources to succeed.
 Googling will lead you to example questions, resources and mock interview videos.
-Some of the resources are expensive, though, making them inaccessible to others.

 The goal of the phone screen is to do a non-technical screen of your candidacy.
 In my mind, they are looking for two main things: communication skills and alignment with the job description criteria.